Where the attention goes, the qi will follow.

 - Franz Moeckl

 My emphasis is on relatedness - with self, with body and soma, with given and chosen family, with internalized objects and actual people, and with our broader communities.
-I am mostly a present-oriented practitioner, by which I mean that I start and return to present experience, with visits to past experiences as they arise.
-Our tasks are to learn what empowers you and what derails you; what is disruptive, and what is soothing for you.
+I am mostly a present-oriented practitioner, by which I mean that I start and return to present experience, working with past experiences as they arise.
+Our tasks are to learn what empowers you and what derails you; what is disruptive, and what is soothing for you, and empower you to move between these states.

 Personally, I am active in the wilderness, and find being embodied, present, and engaged with nature to be powerful forces for well-being.
 I am curious about human felt experience, pertinent science, and the uncertain but palpable forces that abound.
 I am increasingly tuned in to the presence and effect of race, otherness, and race and class privilege.

-I am an active member of NWAPS, the Northwest Alliance for the Study of Psychoanalysis, currently serving in leadership on the board of directors.
-I have served on various committees, and as a consultant for NWAPS’ ACPC internship and Clinic.
-I am a member of the Washington State Society of Clinical Social Workers, and the Washington State Coalition of Mental Health Professionals and Consumers.
+I am an active member of NWAPS, the Northwest Alliance for the Study of Psychoanalysis, having served in leadership on the board of directors, on various committees, as a consultant for NWAPS’ ACPC internship and Clinic, and providing Mentoring Groups for new professionals.
+Until recently I have also been a member of the Washington State Society of Clinical Social Workers, and the Washington State Coalition of Mental Health Professionals and Consumers.

-In addition to my participation with local professional organizations, I am also a volunteer in other arenas.
-These include providing pro bono mental health evaluations as part of legal cases for Asylum seekers through Lutheran Community Services’ Refugees Northwest; and accompanying and supporting hikers in Yellowstone National Park.
+In addition to my participation with local professional organizations, I have also recently volunteered in other arenas.
+These include providing pro bono mental health evaluations as part of legal cases for Asylum seekers through Refugees Northwest; accompanying and supporting hikers in Yellowstone National Park, and facilitating local discussion groups addressing whiteness and racism